Atiyah-Segal theorem for Deligne-Mumford stacks and applications: Introduction

 The equivariant higher Chow groups of schemes with group action are defined as the ordinary higher Chow groups (see \cite{Bloch}) of the Borel spaces.
 In particular, these equivariant Chow groups are actually a non-equivariant cohomology theory and much more explicitly defined.
 On the other hand, the equivariant $K$-theory is a very abstract object and there is no explicit way to compute them.
 Novelty of Theorems~\ref{thm:GRR-M} and ~\ref{thm:GRR-Gen-0} is that they provide a formula for the equivariant $K$-theory in terms of the ordinary Chow groups of Borel spaces.
 Apart from this, they also provide formula to compute the Euler characteristics of coherent sheaves and vector bundles on separated quotient stacks.
 Note that such a formula was known before only for smooth quotient stacks (see \cite{G1} and \cite{EG2}, see also \cite{AS} in the topological case).

 The results obtained above motivate two important questions for future investigation.
-The first concerns one objective of the paper, namely, to describe $K$-theory of stacks in terms of more explicit objects like higher Chow groups.
+The first is related to one of the main objectives of the paper, namely, to describe $K$-theory of stacks in terms of more explicit objects like higher Chow groups.
 Going beyond the Riemann-Roch theorem, it was proven by Bloch-Lichtenbaum \cite{BL} and Friedlander-Suslin \cite{FS} that the integral $K$-theory of quasi-projective schemes could be described by higher Chow groups in terms of an Atiyah-Hirzebruch spectral sequence.
 Our results provide a strong indication that there should be a similar spectral sequence consisting of the Borel style higher Chow groups of the inertia stack that should converge to the $K$-theory of the underlying stack.
 This is a very important but a challenging problem in the study of cohomology theory of stacks.
-The second question concerns going from Deligne-Mumford to Artin stacks.
+The second question is about extending our results to Artin stacks.
 Here, one could ask if there is an analogue of the Atiyah-Segal isomorphism or the Riemann-Roch isomorphism for Artin quotient stacks.
 We hope to come back to these questions in future projects.